 Outside marketers may not be easily accessible

-This is another risk for small businesses who are outsourcing marketing activities.
+This is another risk for small businesses who outsource marketing activities.
 Your employees are constantly under your watch.
 This means that they are more reachable than people who are not in the office.
 However, this point has been argued upon rather frequently, as some managers say they do manage to contact any outsourced specialist whenever they need to.
 Well, this is a thing that depends both on the project manager and on the marketer being outsourced.
 Some project managers and marketers manage to discuss things either via email, Skype or project management software.
 You just need to choose a person who is ready to document progress all the time, from anywhere.

 Outsiders may care less for your business